joshualay/Notethread/Notethread v1.5 Journal.md

 The goal of this release is to attempt to get tags into play.

+## 29/04/2012

+Goal of this session is just to get the # detection working.
+So when the # character is entered it will then compare the word following that with existing tags.

+### Work log

+Just fixed up a small issue with the title updating when deleting characters.
+When you delete the last one the title remains the same until you delete again.
+Simple fix.

+#### Code snippet - from NTWriteViewController

+	- (BOOL)textView:(UITextView *)textView shouldChangeTextInRange:(NSRange)range replacementText:(NSString *)text {
+		self.navigationBar.topItem.title = [NSString stringWithFormat:@"%@%@", textView.text, text];
+    	self.saveButton.enabled = ([textView.text length]) ?
+YES : NO;

+    	if (range.location == 0 && [text isEqualToString:@""]) {
+        	self.navigationBar.topItem.title = @"";
+        	self.saveButton.enabled = NO;
+    	}

+    	return YES;
+	}

+I already had this method which is from **UITextViewDelegate**.
+When it hits that conditional statement; clear the title as well.
+Tested and it's much nicer.
+A minor nitpick I know.

+Okay onto the goal.

+I'll have to stay in this method.
+Lets do some simple detection and see where that goes.

+The important part of the delegate method from above is replacementText.
+In the case the user enters a # then text will equal "#".

+#### Code snippet - string matching the #
+	if ([text isEqualToString:@"#"]) {
+		// Do something
+	}

+In order to display a dynamic list I'll have to maintain an array with all possible matches.
+To start off with I'll update Do something to reset my matching tags array.

+#### Code snippet - matching tag array
+	// Going to use the count of all the tags as my capacity to bound it if ([text isEqualToString:@"#"]) {
+        self->_matchedTags = nil;
+        self->_matchedTags = [[NSMutableArray alloc] initWithCapacity:[self->_existingTags count]];
+    }

+This isn't good enough.
+I need to store what the user is entering in after the #, plus have a flag to tell the code that the user is entering in a tag.

+#### Code snippet - adding the required ivars
+	@interface NTWriteViewController : UIViewController <UITextViewDelegate, JLButtonScrollerDelegate> {
+		// ...
+		NSMutableArray *_matchedTags;
+		NSString *_currentTagSearch;
+		BOOL _isEnteringTag;
+	}

+I think this will suffice for now.

+Trying to implement this I ran into a problem.
+I had no method exposed in the TagService to get me an array of matching tags to the whatever the value of _currentTagSearch.

+#### Code snippet - changes for actually making it work
+	// TagService.h
+	- (NSArray *)arrayOfMatchingTags:(NSString *)term inManagedContext:(NSManagedObjectContext *)managedObjectContext;

+	// NTWriteViewController.h
+	@interface NTWriteViewController ... {
+		// ...
+		NSArray *_matchedTags
+	}

+All this cruft now leaves me with a pretty ugly method.

+#### Code snippet - shouldChangeTextInRange in NTWriteViewController
+    if ([text isEqualToString:@"#"]) {
+        self->_matchedTags = nil;
+        self->_currentTagSearch = @"";
+        self->_isEnteringTag = YES;

+        return YES;
+    }

+    if (self->_isEnteringTag) {
+        if ([text isEqualToString:@" "]) {
+            self->_isEnteringTag = NO;
+            self->_matchedTags = nil;
+            self->_currentTagSearch = @"";

+            return YES;
+        }

+        AppDelegate *appDelegate = (AppDelegate *)[[UIApplication sharedApplication] delegate];
+        NSManagedObjectContext *managedObjectContext = [appDelegate managedObjectContext];

+        self->_currentTagSearch = [NSString stringWithFormat:@"%@%@", self->_currentTagSearch, text];
+        self->_matchedTags = [self->_tagService arrayOfMatchingTags:self->_currentTagSearch inManagedContext:managedObjectContext];
+    }

+Ran it and it didn't crash.
+However I need to update the JLButtonScrollerDelegate methods to use self->_matchedTags.

+Well that was a pain in the arse.

+JLButtonScroller only runs once via the processing method addButtonsForContentAreaIn.
+What this means is I had to make it an ivar, along with the scroll view so I can access them elsewhere and to generate the buttons for the newly matched tags.

+Ran it and it doesn't seem to be matching.
+First check is to see the _currentTagSearch value by logging it.

+That looks fine.
+This means the issue is in the method I created in TagService.
+There must be an issue with how I'm searching.
+I'm going to look at another project to see what I did there.

+Updated the tag service to just searching within the existing tags.

+#### Code snippet - TagService updated tag search method
+	- (NSArray *)arrayOfMatchingTags:(NSString *)term inArray:(NSArray *)existingTags {

+		NSMutableArray *matchedExistingTags = [[NSMutableArray alloc] initWithCapacity:[existingTags count]];
+		for (Tag *tag in existingTags) {
+			NSComparisonResult result = [tag.name compare:term options:(NSCaseInsensitiveSearch|NSDiacriticInsensitiveSearch) range:NSMakeRange(0, [term length])];
+			if (result == NSOrderedSame)
+			{
+				[matchedExistingTags addObject:tag];
+			}
+		}

+		return matchedExistingTags;
+	}

+All well in good... *but* I have the issue of me adding button subviews on top of each other.
+I need to just clear out the subviews from the scroll view.
+I can do that in JLButtonScroller.

+#### Code snippet - JLButtonScroller remove subviews
+    for (UIView *view in scrollView.subviews) {
+        [view removeFromSuperview];
+    }

+Looks like I have best case scenario stuff going.
+I want to check it fully functional, then I can play the refactor game.

+I'm keen on checking out the performance as well.
+Notethread is pretty light and fast, but it'd be good to keep it down.

+**josh;**

 ## 26/04/2012

 A late night coding spurt after a long day of... coding... plus some training to boot.